dora-team/dora.dev/.gemini/styleguide.md

    * Insecure Direct Object References (IDOR): Allowing users to directly access resources (e.g., files, database records) without proper authorization checks.

+5. Updated dates: when the frontmatter of a page has an `updated` key, check it for the current date when performing a review and suggest updating if the date is more than 24 hours in the past.

-5. Miscellaneous: Here are slough of other topics we'd like you to consider when reviewing the pull request.
+6. Miscellaneous: Here are slough of other topics we'd like you to consider when reviewing the pull request.
 Note that for these, it might be best to summarize suggestions for these in the general pull request issue comment, but use your judgment if it should instead be its own review comment.
 Also, not all of these may apply to the codebase / pull request.